DOCUMENTS OF THE GENERAL FACULTY

 From the Faculty Welfare Committee:

-Karrol A. Kitt, associate professor, human ecology
+Karrol A. Kitt, associate professor, human development and family sciences

 The duties of these officers are specified below.